paypal/paypal-android/docs/PayPalNativeCheckout/README.md

 payPalClient.listener = object : PayPalNativeCheckoutListener {

     override fun onPayPalCheckoutStart() {
-        // the PaPal paysheet is about to appear
+        // the PayPal paysheet is about to appear
     }

     override fun onPayPalSuccess(result: PayPalNativeCheckoutResult) {